mschabow/storefront-backend/README.md

 # Storefront Backend

 # Setup Instructions

 To setup the project, follow these steps:

 - run: `yarn setup` - This starts the postgres docker container (which contains two databases - store and store_test), installs the node-module dependencies, builds the package, and executes the database migration.

 - .env file
   This would not normally be included and excluded from , and I have created a .env.template to show the values.
-However for ease of instructor testing, I have included the .env file.
+However for ease of instructor testing, I have included the .env file contents here:

+DB_HOST=127.0.0.1
+DB_DEV=store
+DB_TEST=store_test
+DB_USER=storefront_user
+DB_PASSWORD=password123
+BCRYPT_PASSWORD=secret-password
+SALT_ROUNDS=10
+TOKEN_SECRET=shhhhSecret
+TEST_PASSWORD=correctPassword
+VALID_TOKEN=eyJhbGciOiJIUzI1NiIsInR5cCI6IkpXVCJ9.eyJ1c2VyIjp7InBhc3N3b3JkX2RpZ2VzdCI6IiQyYiQxMCRMSEJBN05NRzRvZzNKOXU5bG1PZXouc3RNRnFTWGRjSGFZczg4d1p3d2kzYXdQTGRhTnlpMiJ9LCJpYXQiOjE2NDIwMjY2NDJ9.btsm4TbGdJyi37oFzg\_\_43x9WfvvMH1wk2Yku1N6bUs
+NODE_ENV=dev

 # Running the Storefront Backend

 - run: `yarn start` or `yarn watch`. `yarn start` runs the node server, while `yarn watch` runs the server watching and rebuilding on code changes.

 # Testing

 - run: `yarn test` to run tests against a freshly migrated test database.
 (This database is unique from the dev database.)

 # Ports

 - Storefront server is running on port `3000`
 - Postgres Database is running on port `5432`

 # Project instructions from Udacity

 # Storefront Backend Project

 ## Getting Started